Skip to content

 Essential Checklist for a Stucco Project: The Professional Protocol

 Embarking on a re-stucco project is a significant investment.
-It involves scaffold, heavy machinery, and a strict sequence of chemical curing times.
-If one step is missed, the system fails.
+It involves scaffolding, heavy machinery, and a strict sequence of chemical curing times.
+If one step is missed, the building envelope system fails.

 At Stucco Champions, we don't rely on memory; we rely on protocol.
 This checklist breaks down the non-negotiable phases of a successful project, from the initial site audit to the final texture blend.